 We all know hotel rates fluctuate by day of the week—but what if technology could predict which events will drive up travel costs, regardless of the day?

 That’s one potential use case of advanced analytics for expense management: to help organizations move from historical reporting to data-driven forecasting.
-Large amounts of expense data can be processed through AI and machine learning algorithms to find correlations between business activities, market conditions, and spending patterns to anticipate future spending needs.
+Large amounts of expense data can be processed through analytics platforms to find correlations between business activities, market conditions, and spending patterns to anticipate future spending needs.
+Teams can then connect AI agents to execute on transactions when certain thresholds are met.

 These predictive capabilities can identify spending anomalies and trends that might otherwise go unnoticed.
 For example, an expense system might detect that office supply costs spike at certain times of the year.
 That knowledge would allow finance teams to adjust budgets and policies proactively—or inspire teams to buy in bulk at lower-cost times.